 If you like my articles and information, please consider donating to help me add fuel to the fire and keep on creating.

-I practice, research and write about Appalachian Folk Magic, Traditional Witchcraft, Primitive Skills, Homesteading, Foraging, Appalachian Ethnobotany and European and Appalachian Folk Ways.
 Together, I call these things Hedgecraft.
-I've learned many of these things from the amazing teachers at the Earth Skills Rendezvous, my apprenticeship at Wild Abundance in 2011, my friends and mentors in our amazing community in WNC, and my serious collection of books.
+I've learned much from the amazing teachers at the Earth Skills Rendezvous, my apprenticeship at Wild Abundance in 2011, my friends and mentors in our amazing community in WNC, and my serious collection of books.
 Listen and learn.
 There's no time to waste.

 I love playing guitar, singing Irish, Scottish, English and Appalachian Ballads, as well as fiber arts, spoon carving and basket making.
 I am a painter and an author as well.
 I know, I am a busy body, but I like it that way.